Holland in the Spring

 Left: The elegant dining room decor of the ML Hotel in Haarlem references the still life paintings of the Dutch Masters with a modern twist.
 Right: One of the pretty Dutch-inspired tulip vases we brought home from our trip.

 Think of The Netherlands from a culturally aesthetic point of view and three things spring to mind.
 Blue and white Delftware, still life paintings in the tradition of the Old Dutch Masters and the elegant architectural heritage of Amsterdam.

-I’ve already waxed lyrical about the captivating architecture of all the Dutch towns we visited, not least the imposing facades of Amsterdam’s canal houses.
-We learned a lot more about these supremely elegant buildings on our informative open top boat tour of the city, something we have already recommended.
+I’ve waxed lyrical about the captivating architecture of all the Dutch towns we visited, not least the imposing facades of Amsterdam’s canal houses.
+We learned more about these supremely elegant buildings on our informative open top boat tour of the city, something we have already recommended.

-I was however able to indulge my love of blue and white ceramics.
+I was, however, able to indulge my love of blue and white ceramics.
 A delightful afternoon was had at the aforementioned antiques market lining the pretty canals of Delft – ice-cream in hand.
-Browsing hand-painted Delft Blue earthenware from the centuries old Royal Delft factory and hand-painted Delftware from De Deltse Pauw in ceramics boutiques across the region was fascinating.
+Browsing hand-painted Delft Blue earthenware from the centuries old Royal Delft factory and hand-painted Delftware from De Deltse Pauw in ceramics boutiques across the region was a joy.
 I was particularly enamoured of their directional, modern ceramics ranges – often the result of collaborations with young Dutch designers.